Header image courtesy of Liz Collins.

 Inquiry - UV Safety (2025-2026)

-The APPG for Beauty and Wellbeing is issuing a Call for Evidence in a new inquiry reviewing UV safety in the UK.
+In 2025, the APPG for Beauty, Hair and Wellbeing launched its inquiry into UV safety in the UK.

 The APPG launched an important year-long inquiry into aesthetic non-surgical cosmetic treatments to investigate how standards for undertaking and advertising treatments such as botulinum toxins or similar anti-wrinkle injectables, dermal fillers, polydioxanone (PDO) threads and cogs, should be improved to support the beauty and aesthetics industry and protect public safety.